 Originally occupied by the Athabaskan people, the origin of the name ‘Matanuska’ is still a mystery.
 It is believed to be derived from the Russian word ‘Matanooski’ which translates to “Copper River people,” but no one knows for sure.

 At 27 miles long and 4 miles wide, Matanuska Glacier is one of Alaska’s most identifiable natural landmarks.
-It’s also a very popular tourist destination in the state!
+It’s also a very popular tourist destination and one of the highlights of the state!